aglago/alx-system_engineering-devops/0x0C-web_server/README.md

 These settings directly affect how Nginx deals with traffic, ensuring efficient processing and resource use.

 ### `http {...}`
-Within the `http` block in Nginx configuration, you'll find directives that govern how HTTP requests are processed and responded to.
+Within the `http` block in the Nginx configuration, you'll find directives that govern how HTTP requests are processed and responded to.
 These include:

 - **server**: Defines settings for a specific virtual server, such as its domain name and root directory.
 - **location**: Specifies how Nginx should handle different URIs within a server block.